 This is foundational movement, working on the stability of your body and strengthening your coordination and all of your stabilization muscles.
-It’s the foundation of your house of strength.
+It’s the foundation of your strength house.
 If you don’t have a decent foundation of balance and stability, progressing and doing bigger, heavier movements with good form is going to be a struggle.

 For most people, balance won’t be the primary goal.
-The exceptions would include the elderly population who are just trying to avoid slips and falls, or people recovering from injuries.
+The exceptions might include elderly folks trying to avoid slips and falls, or people recovering from injuries.
 I have clients into their 60s and even 70s that move past this phase regularly.

 Goal 2: Endurance

 Endurance strength is also very important because it works to build up your muscles’ ability to perform exercises for a long time and can increase your overall strength, even if you never move to another phase.
 This is typically done with lighter weights, somewhere around 50 percent of your max effort, for a lot of repetitions.